BEST SPOTS FOR FREE CAMPING NSW (AUSTRALIA)

 These and more questions will be answered in the following paragraphs.
 I will also let you know, along with the text, the different tips you need to know for free camping along the coast of NSW.

-Before starting with the best spots for free camping in NSW, you should be ready with this travel essential: This comfy sofa for lazy days and mosquito killer (believe me, you’ll need it in Australia…)
+Before starting with the best spots for free camping in NSW, what do you need for camping in NSW?

 Best camping spots in NSW

 Depending on the area, you will be able to enjoy different natural environments.
 Beach camping, national park camping, and mountain camping will be covered here to make it easier for you while traveling in NSW.

 All you need to discover and enjoy camping in these places is a campervan or a vehicle with a tent and basic camping gear.
 If you are looking to buy your own car or campervan have a look here, if, otherwise you would like to rent, click here to find the vehicle that best suits your needs.